pramodkumarkarn/hugo-pk/content/blog/running-an-okr-setting-workshop/index.md

 To begin, put each objective on a sticky note on the wall.
 Do some affinity mapping: put similar objectives adjacent to each other and duplicates on top of each other.
 Debate, [dot-vote](https://en.wikipedia.org/wiki/Dot-voting), and debate some more until you determine your top objective (or two or three if you must :grimacing:).

 ### Pick some metrics
-Now that you have a single, inspiring, important, scary objective (or maybe two or three if), it’s time to figure out what metrics will show that you’re getting closer to achieving this thing.
+Now that you have a single, inspiring, important, scary objective (or maybe two), it’s time to figure out what metrics will show that you’re getting closer to achieving this thing.
 Spend 5-10 minutes free listing as many metrics as you can think of but using place holders for specific targets.

 For example, if your objective is to "Become the world's foremost expert on classic synthesizers".
 You might have a metric around "Number of synth models played this quarter" or, to start forming it as a Key Result: "Play X different synth models".